lbladma/README_Generator/README.md

-## Project Title: ReadME Generator
+## Project Title: ReadMe Generator

   ## Description:
-  This project is for creating a professional ReadMe template or file.
+  This app allows the user to create a professional ReadMe file

   ## Table of Contents
   * [Installation](#installation)